My word of the year for 2018 was MARGIN.

 No. I wrote a new book.

 I’m happy with Growing Gills: How to Find Creative Focus When You’re Drowning in Your Daily Life.
-I’m pleased with how it came out and I have gotten a lot of great mail from people saying that they’ve benefitted from it massively.
+I’m pleased with how it came out and I have gotten a lot of great mail from people saying that they’ve benefited from it massively.

 But to say I underestimated the impact it would have on my life would be to imply that I estimated the impact it would have on my life.